Soros, India's Chatterjee win dismissal of TradeWinds lawsuit

-NEW YORK (Reuters) - Billionaire investor George Soros and Indian entrepreneur Purnendu Chatterjee on Tuesday won the dismissal of a U.S. lawsuit in which cargo carrier TradeWinds Airlines Inc sought to have them pay a $54.9 million judgment it could not collect.
+NEW YORK, March 31 (Reuters) - Billionaire investor George Soros and Indian entrepreneur Purnendu Chatterjee on Tuesday won the dismissal of a U.S. lawsuit in which cargo carrier TradeWinds Airlines Inc sought to have them pay a $54.9 million judgment it could not collect.

 U.S. District Judge John Keenan in Manhattan said TradeWinds and its former parent Coreolis Holdings Inc did not show that Soros and Chatterjee were the “alter ego” of C-S Aviation Services Inc and should be personally liable for the judgment.